 The biostatistics doctoral program requires a minimum of 90 semester credits beyond the bachelor’s degree.
-Students must have a directly related master’s degree (i.e. Master of Science in statistics or biostatistics).
-All students must complete a minimum of 54 credits of biostatistics/statistics course work (30 credits will typically be transferred from a Master of Science program), 6 credits of public health course work, 3 credits of a consulting requirement, 6 credits of the cognate requirement, and 21 credits of dissertation work.
+All students must complete a minimum of 54 credits of biostatistics/statistics course work (30 credits can be transferred from a previously earned Master of Science program if applicable), 6 credits of public health course work, 3 credits of a consulting requirement, 6 credits of the cognate requirement, and 21 credits of dissertation work.

 All graduates of the program are expected to be able to

 - Conduct independent research in the development of new biostatistical methodology